Badakhshan: Later emirates and khanates

+Some years after Badakhshan was conquered by the Uzbeks from Mughals, an uprising against their rule led to the establishment of the Emirate of Badakhshan under Yarid dynasty in 1657.
+The first Mir of Badakhshan was Mir Yar Beg Sahibzada.
 The old capital of Badakhshan was located in Kishim District.
 In the 18th century the capital of Badakhshan was the town of Khamchan, located three miles west of Fayzabad and situated on both sides of the Kokcha River.
-After the conquest of Badakhshan by Ahmad Shah Durrani in the later half of the 18th century, the capital was relocated to Fayzabad, then known as Jauzun.
-In the 19th century the capital was moved to Jurm, until if finally was relocated back to Fayzabad.
+After the invasion of Badakhshan by Ahmad Shah Durrani in the later half of the 18th century, the capital was relocated to Fayzabad, then known as Jauzun.
+In the 19th century the capital was moved to Jurm, until it finally was relocated back to Fayzabad.

 In 1756 Badakhshan emir made the Chinese Qing dynasty recognize the Elder of Badakhshan (the "gray bearded") at Alti as sovereign in Kashgar and levied taxes on the city and parts of the province of Xinjiang.

 Muslim commoners from Badakhshan.
 Huang Qing Zhigong Tu, 1769.

-In 1750, Mir Sultan Shah, ruler of Badakhshan, rebelled against Khizri Beg, governor of Balkh.
+In 1750, Mir Sultan Shah, Mir of Badakhshan, rebelled against Khizri Beg, governor of Balkh.
 After consulting Ahmad Shah Durrani, Khizri Beg marched against Sultan Shah and the Wazir Shah Wali aided the invading column.
 The pickets of Badakhshan, chief of Taloqan, fled from their postal approach of enemy.
 Men of Badakhshan, disgusted with their chief because of his partiality to Kalmak and Kashghar foreigners, waited on Wazir Shah Wali and hailed him as deliverer.
 Sultan Shah, finding resistance hopeless, fled to Ailu Basit in the hills between Chiab and Pasakoh.
 The Wazir Shah Wali returned with force to Kabul leaving his country in charge of an Afghan governor.
 Sultan Shah returned, slew the governor and regained his country.
 He was attacked by another rival, Turrah Baz Khan, who, supported by Khizri Beg, advanced on Faizabad and besieged it.
 Sultan Shah was taken prisoner.
 The Kunduz chief, unwilling to lose an opportunity, seized Turrah Baz Khan and sent both captives to Kunduz and annexed Badakhshan.

 In 1751 Sultan Shah was restored to liberty and his country.
 He punished marauders of the Saki tribe who had ransacked Chiab, Takhta Band, Khalpan in Badakhshan.
 He slew a large portion and 700 horses were taken.
 Place was marked by 200 heads of raiders on Kotal of Khoja Jarghatu and Saki gave no more trouble during Sultan Shah's lifetime.
 This Chief built a fortress at Mashad in which he settled 600 families.
 He had a rest house built for travelers at Daryun.
 In 1756 he made the Chinese recognize Akskal of Badakhshan at Alti in Xinjiang and levied taxes from Badakhshan families in city.